-You’ve heard me talk about how much I dislike leverage, but leverage is how the forex trading market works.
+You’ve heard me talk about how much I dislike leverage, but leverage is how forex trading works.
 Because of its high liquidity, brokers allow investors huge leeway when it comes to executing trades.

 For instance, if your broker sets 200:1 trading leverage, you would only have to put up $5 of your trading account money for a $4,000 trade.

 Remember that leverage can prove dangerous.

 While it might sound like a sweet deal when you want to take advantage of a big expected swing in the forex trading market, you could easily lose considerable funds, especially if you’re using more leverage than you have in your trading account.

 Keep meticulous records on your trades so you don’t overextend yourself on any single trade (or on any ongoing trades simultaneously).

 Just like in the stock market, price quotes are based on supply and demand.
 As one currency becomes devalued next to another, you have an opportunity to capitalize on the discrepancy.

 An executed trade is called a settlement and is carried out in cash.
 If you’re selling a currency to someone else, you get the agreed-upon value of the currency’s value based on how much of it you agreed to buy.